 In this second part dedicated to the most beautiful panoramas of the Alps, AlpAddict lets you discover five new viewpoints

-The ten most beautiful panoramas of the Alps accessible by ski lift (part 1)
+The five most beautiful panoramas of the Alps

 In this first article dedicated to the belvederes of the Alps, AlpAddict takes you to discover the first five panoramas.

-Ten train-accessible destinations on the shores of a lake in the Alps
+The ten most beautiful train destinations on a lake in the Alps

 The train journey already marks the beginning of the holiday experience.
 The train provides very easy access to many lakes in the Alps.